microsoft/autogen/website/docs/FAQ.md

 Model explanation is frequently asked and adding a native support may be a good feature.
 Suggestions/contributions are welcome.

 Optimization history can be checked from the [log](Use-Cases/Task-Oriented-AutoML#log-the-trials).
 You can also [retrieve the log and plot the learning curve](Use-Cases/Task-Oriented-AutoML#plot-learning-curve).

+### How to resolve out-of-memory error in `AutoML.fit()`

+* Set `free_mem_ratio` a float between 0 and 1.
+For example, 0.2 means try to keep free memory above 20% of total memory.
+Training may be early stopped for memory consumption reason when this is set.
+* Set `model_history` False.
+* If your data are already preprocessed, set `skip_transform` False.
+If you can preprocess the data before the fit starts, this setting can save memory needed for preprocessing in `fit`.
+* If the OOM error only happens for some particular trials:
+    - set `use_ray` True.
+This will increase the overhead per trial but can keep the AutoML process running when a single trial fails due to OOM error.
+    - provide a more accurate [`size`](reference/automl/model#size) function for the memory bytes consumption of each config for the estimator causing this error.
+    - modify the [search space](Use-Cases/Task-Oriented-AutoML#a-shortcut-to-override-the-search-space) for the estimators causing this error.
+    - or remove this estimator from the `estimator_list`.
+* If the OOM error happens when ensembling, consider disabling ensemble, or use a cheaper ensemble option. ([Example](Use-Cases/Task-Oriented-AutoML#ensemble)).